2JS/tower2/README.md

 Tower Dashboard is developed for Raspberry Pi with Docker.

-The updated Software -specifically everything related to the server/User interface has been written by Junseok Lee, an undergraduate software engineer and developer at KAIST.
+The updated Software -specifically everything related to the server/User interface has been written by [2JS](https://github.com/2JS), an undergraduate software engineer and developer at KAIST.
 Full Acknowledgements to his contributions are due.

 ## Installation